derVedro/fritztools/README.md

 fritztools is a small collection of CLI-goodies for your FritzBox

 ## Features
-* open ports
-* close ports
+* open, close and list ports forwardings
-* list all port forwardings
+* turn on/off FritzBox wi-fi, list connected devices
 * show public IP address
 * reconnect